How to get rid of adware on your Mac

 3. Check homepage and search engine settings

-Finally, make sure adware hasn’t changed your browser homepage or search-engine settings.
+Finally, make sure adware hasn’t changed your browser homepage or search engine settings.

-How to remove adware from your system
+How to remove adware from your Mac device

-Adware often finds its way onto your system by bundling itself in with legitimate Mac software and is installed at the same time.
-So you’re going to need to delve into your system files to root out the adware and delete it.
-You can do this manually or with an application like CleanMyMac 3.
+Adware often finds its way into your system by bundling itself with legitimate Mac software, usually being installed at the same time.
+So the only way to get rid of it is to dig deep into your system files, find every bit of adware, and then wipe it out.
+You can do this manually or with an adware cleaner.

-Remove adware from Mac with CleanMyMac 3
+Removing adware from Mac with CleanMyMac X

-- Click View All Applications.
+- Click Scan.

-- Click Uninstall.
+- Click Remove.

 Remove adware from your Mac manually

-- From the LaunchPad open Activity Monitor.
+- From the Launchpad, open Activity Monitor.

 - Find the suspect applications (Genio and InstallMac are common culprits) and click the Force Quit button in the top left corner of the window.